-Employ ethical and responsible decision making and standards in accounting.
+- Employ ethical and responsible decision making and standards in accounting.

 The MS in Accounting requires completion of eight core courses and two electives for a total of 10 courses (30 units).
-Some students may be required to complete up to six foundation courses—the program director will review each applicant’s undergraduate coursework and professional experience to determine if foundation courses are necessary.
+Some students may be required to complete foundation courses—the program director will review each applicant’s undergraduate coursework and professional experience to determine if foundation courses are necessary.

-The program takes just two years—or six 8-week sessions—to complete and can be taken on a part- or full-time schedule.
+The program takes one to two years—or six 8-week sessions—to complete and can be taken on a part- or full-time schedule.
 Classes are taught year-round and there are five start terms per year.
 Evening courses are available.

 Careers in Accounting

 For those aspiring to work in upwardly mobile positions as a controller, chief financial officer, or tax or audit specialist, an advanced degree in accounting is a must.

 Certified Public Accountants find work in a variety of industries—from nonprofit to corporate—in small, family-owned businesses and large accounting firms alike.
-Accounting also offers infinite opportunities for specialization; to name just a few:
+Accounting also offers opportunities for specialization; to name just a few:

 - assurance services;